KyuuKiya/kyuukiya.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About
-Jiye Qiu is a graduate research student studying nuclear science and energy engineering at Osaka University.
-He obtained his bachelor of engineering degree in biomedical engineering from the University of Sydney with first class honours in 2021.
+A graduate student studying nuclear science and energy engineering at Osaka University with a focus on boron neutron capture therapy.
+Obtained bachelor of engineering degree in biomedical engineering from the University of Sydney with first class honours in 2021.
+Devoted in solving technical issues in radiation therapy and medical imaging by combining multidisciplinary knowledge.

-Jiye is interested in medical imaging and medical physics.
-Currently, he is focusing on the real-time epi-thermal neutron detection techniques for boron neutron capture therapy.

 # News